frisoft/ateam/README.md

 ❯ ateam pr --org GitHubOrgName --query 'urgent'
 ```

-Unfortunately, the `--query` option does not allow to combine tests with the OR operator.
+Unfortunately, the `--query` option does not allow to combine texts with the OR operator.
 In the case you want to search for two or more strigs, you can use the `--regex` option:

 ```